Finding a Top Financial Advisor Firm in Portsmouth, New Hampshire

 Lake Street Advisors is a fee-only financial advisor firm that's headquartered in Portsmouth.
 The firm also operates a secondary branch in Boston.
 The advisory staff here holds a few different types of certifications, including certified financial planner (CFP), certified private wealth advisor (CPWA), chartered financial analyst (CFA) and more.

 The firm primarily serves high-net-worth individuals and pension and profit-sharing plans.
 Investors are required to have a minimum investment of $20 million.
 Accounts are managed on a discretionary and non-discretionary basis.

 Lake Street Advisors Background

-Founded in 2003, Lake Street is an indirect, majority-owned subsidiary of Focus Pubco, a public company traded on the NASDAQ Global Select Market.
-CEO “Buddy” Webb and three other firm managers have small stakes.
+Founded in 2003, Lake Street Advisors is an indirect, majority-owned subsidiary of Focus Financial Partners, LLC.
+CEO Buddy Webb and three other firm managers own small stakes in the firm.

 Lake Street offers investment management and stand-alone financial planning.
 It also provides multi-family office and wealth management services, including holistic financial planning, asset allocation, investment management, financial reporting, cash flow and liquidity reporting, gift and estate planning, insurance and asset protection planning, income tax planning, bill payment administration and concierge services.

 Lake Street assigns to each client a team composed of a partner and a dedicated relationship manager (financial planner) who will coordinate with the investment team, which in turn includes an investment manager and investment analyst.
 Once the client’s portfolio has been constructed, customized to goals and other key factors, the investment team will monitor and periodically rebalance it.
 The firm notes that its “recommendations are not limited to any specific product or service offered by a broker-dealer, investment company, or insurer.”